jperera-bel/MTB-Report/README.md

 #### /helpers folder
-Contains three files with the helper functions used by script.r
+Contains four files with the helper functions used by script.r